Permutative Preference Alignment from Listwise Ranking of Human Judgments: Permutative Preference Alignment

-NeuralNDCG incorporates a score-differentiable sorting algorithm to align gain values $G(\cdot)$ with position discounts $D(\cdot)$.
-This sorting operation is achieved by left-multiplying a permutation matrix $P_{\text{sort}(\mathbf{s})}$ with the score vector $\mathbf{s}$ to obtain a list of scores sorted in descending order.
+Our PPA incorporates a score-differentiable sorting algorithm-NeuralSort \citep{neuralsort}-to align gain values $G(\cdot)$ with position discounts $D(\cdot)$.
+This sorting operation is achieved by left-multiplying a permutation matrix $P_{\text{sort}(\mathbf{s})}$ in Eq \ref{neural_sort} with the score vector $\mathbf{s}$ to obtain a list of scores sorted in descending order.
 The element $P_{\text{sort}(\mathbf{s})}[i,j]$ denotes the probability that response $y_j$ is ranked in the $i$-th position after re-sorting based on $\mathbf{s}$.
-Applying this matrix to the gains $G(\cdot)$ results in the sorted gains vector $\widehat{G(\cdot)}$, which is aligned with the position discounts.
-For detailed illustrations, please refer to Appendix \ref{appendix_sort}.
+Applying this matrix to the gains $G(\cdot)$ results in the sorted gains vector $\widehat{G(\cdot)}$, which is aligned with discounts.
+Details about NeuralSort are shown in the Appendix \ref{appendix_neural_sort}.
+For simplicity, we denote $\widehat{P}_{\text{sort}(\mathbf{s})}$ as $\widehat{P}$.

-To approximate the sorting operator, we need to approximate this permutation matrix.
-In NeuralSort \citep{neuralsort}, the permutation matrix is approximated using a unimodal row stochastic matrix $\widehat{P}_{\text{sort}(\mathbf{s})}(\tau)$, defined as: